inbzar/docs/apps/docs/content/user-guide/settings/currencies.md

 ## Overview

-Medusa supports using more than one currency in your store.
+InBzar supports using more than one currency in your store.
 When you add currencies, you can set prices for products for each of those currencies.

 To make a currency available for your customers, you have to use the currency in a region.
 Then, your customers will be able to choose the region with the currency that fits them.